 Of course, all kinds of pictures can go on your Instagram story, so it’s no surprise that natural lighting alone is sufficient for those kinds of pictures.
 But if you want to take pictures for posters, handbills, billboards or e-commerce platforms, then you should use studio lighting.

-Natural lights are suitable if you are taking pictures of common items like people or food, and if you're taking photos indoors, you should find a spot with good natural light.
-But if you want to take pictures of art, furniture, cars and the likes, then studio lighting is your best option.
+Natural light, like indirect sunlight, is suitable if you are taking pictures of common items like people or food, and if you're taking photos indoors, you should find a spot with good natural light.
+But if you want to take pictures of art, furniture, cars and the like, then studio-style lighting is your best option.

 Be sure to use a white background for product pictures to accentuate the products.
-And even If you don't have a white background, you can change the background with a photo editing tool in post-production provided the background you use is very neutral.
+And even if you don't have a white background, you can change the background with a photo editing tool in post-production provided the background you use is very neutral.